chrsmrrs/datasets/_docs/evaluation.md

 In the following, we give a short overview on how to use the datasets together with the graph kernel and GNN baselines and standardized evaluation methods.
 First follow the instruction on [github.com/chrsmrrs/tudataset](https://github.com/chrsmrrs/tudataset) to install the TUDataset Python package.

-Throught this tutorial, we assume that your base directiory is `tudataset/tud_benchmark/`.
+Throughout this tutorial, we assume that your base directory is `tudataset/tud_benchmark/`.

 ### Kernel baselines and 10-CV using SVMs

 We provide  Python-wrapped C++ implementations of the following kernels:
 - Weisfeiler-Lehman subtree kernel (1-WL) [1],
 - Graphlet kernel (GR) [2],
-- Shortest-path kernels (SP) [3],
+- Shortest-path kernel (SP) [3],
 - Weisfeiler-Lehman optimal assignment kernel (WL-OA) [4]